Sitemap

 Barbulifer ceuthoecus (early)

-Analogues: (light markings with anal fin-caudal peduncle row + jaw angle, small: < 8 mm SL) Within the diverse light and anal fin-caudal peduncle row group, there are many very-similar larval types.
-Two of the most common larval genera share this basic marking pattern including the melanophore at the angle of the jaw: Lythrypnus spp. (without the caudal fin melanophores) and Coryphopterus glaucofraenum and C. dicrus+.
-A few Elacatinus spp. are the only seven-spined gobies to share the anal fin-caudal peduncle row of melanophores, but, as a rule, they do not have the melanophore at the angle of the jaw.
-All three of the aforementioned groups are typically wider-bodied and do not have the flattened head appearance and very broad mouth.
+Analogues: (light markings with anal fin plus caudal peduncle row) Within the diverse anal fin plus caudal peduncle row group, there are many very similar larval types.
+Two of the most common gobiid larval genera share this basic marking pattern, including the melanophore at the angle of the jaw: Lythrypnus (without the caudal-fin melanophores) and Coryphopterus (both six-spined).
+A few Elacatinus are the only seven-spined gobies to share the anal-fin-caudal peduncle row of melanophores, but, as a rule, they do not have the melanophore at the angle of the jaw.
+All three of the aforementioned groups are typically wider-bodied and do not share the flattened head appearance and broad mouth of this larval type.
 Furthermore, their eyes are either narrowed vertical ovals or large and round, without the smaller slightly flattened eye exhibited by this larval type.
-They do not share the post-pelvic Y marking and only a rare Coryphopterus sp. specimen exhibits an abdominal promontory melanophore.
+They do not share the post-pelvic Y marking and only a rare Coryphopterus specimen exhibits an abdominal promontory melanophore.
 Typical Barbulifer ceuthoecus larvae are larger, usually more than 9 mm SL, and thicker (but may represent the mature version of this larval type).
-The larval eleotrid Dormitator maculatus has a similar general appearance and shares most of the markings, including the abdominal promontory and jaw angle melanophores, but the abdominal midline streak extends to the level of the swimbladder (shared with the other eleotrid species) and there is no internal melanophore around the gut near the vent.
-Some immature larvae of the long gobies, such as Microgobius spp. superficially resemble this type, but have many more median fin rays and very short caudal peduncles and are usually longer than 8 mm SL.
-Immature Bollmannia boqueronensis larvae may resemble this type, but have more median fin rays and a much larger irregular eye, along with additional melanophores.

 Description: Body relatively thick, long, and narrow with a medium round eye and a terminal large wide mouth.
 Head broad and slightly flattened.
-Dorsal and anal fin bases short, caudal peduncle relatively wide and long and procurrent caudal fin rays 8-9 (8 spindly).
-Lightly marked, mostly along the ventral midline: at the isthmus, along the pelvic fin insertion and extending onto the abdominal midline, often with a clear Y-shape diverging from the pelvic fin insertion (post-pelvic Y), then often a melanophore on the abdominal promontory just forward of the vent, followed by paired melanophores along the anal fin base and then a row (or streak) extending along the caudal peduncle ending near the start of the procurrent caudal fin rays.
-Melanophores are present on the base of most of the lower caudal fin segmented rays.
+Dorsal and anal-fin bases short, caudal peduncle relatively wide and long and procurrent caudal-fin rays 8-9 (8 spindly).
+Lightly marked, mostly along the ventral midline: at the isthmus, along the pelvic-fin insertion and extending onto the abdominal midline, often with a clear Y-shape diverging from the pelvic-fin insertion (post-pelvic Y), then often a melanophore on the abdominal promontory just forward of the vent, followed by paired melanophores along the anal-fin base and then a row (or streak) extending along the caudal peduncle ending near the start of the procurrent caudal-fin rays.
+Melanophores are present on the base of most of the lower caudal-fin segmented rays.
 Melanophores on the head are limited to the angle of the jaw.
 There are internal melanophores along the dorsal surface of the swim bladder and around the gut near the vent.

 Goby 1125 larva